colonialasiantheatre/colonialasiantheatre.github.io/_posts/2020-08-14-charmaine-chan.md

 **Books and Articles:**

 Huang, Alexander C. Y., and Charles Stanley.
-Ross. *Shakespeare in Hollywood, Asia, and*
+Ross. *Shakespeare in Hollywood, Asia, and *Cyberspace*.

-*Cyberspace*.
 West Lafayette, IN: Purdue University Press, 2010.

 Tofighian, Nadi.
-"Mapping 'the whirligig of amusements' in olonial Southeast

-Asia." *Journal of Southeast Asian Studies*, 49, no. 2, 2018, 277--96.
+"Mapping 'the whirligig of amusements' in Colonial Southeast Asia." *Journal of Southeast Asian Studies*, 49, no. 2, 2018, 277--96.

-Putten, Jan van der., and Mary Kilcline Cody. *Lost Times and Untold Tales from the Malay*
+Putten, Jan van der., and Mary Kilcline Cody. *Lost Times and Untold Tales from the Malay World*.

-*World*.
 Singapore: NUS Press, 2011.

 Smith, Philip. *Shakespeare in Singapore: Performance, Education, and Culture*.
 Routledge, 2020.